alec-g-olson/TemplatePythonProject/README.md

 ### PyTest and PyTest-Cov
 We enforce 100% coverage of files in the src and test folders in this repo.
-If there is a line, branch, or function that is going to be too difficult to test you can add a `#pragma: no cover` comment on that line, and it will be ignored.
+If there is a line, branch, or function that is going to be too difficult to test you can add a `#pragma: no cov` comment on that line, and it will be ignored.

 ### Ruff